COVID-19 – Current guidance from Research Funders

 If I get an extension my project will incur additional costs.
 Who will cover these costs?

 This will vary depending on the funder and the nature of cost.
-If you have a query relating to this please contact RSResearchGrowth@sheffield.ac.uk as we are actively engaging with funders to seek clarity on this.
+If you have a query relating to this please liaise with your funder directly in the first instance, copying in your faculty research growth officer.
+Alternatively contact RSResearchGrowth@sheffield.ac.uk who can then contact the funder on your behalf.

 My confirmed activities or travel plans have had to be cancelled and my project has lost money.
 Will the project be reimbursed?